 The VA program coordinator oversees quality, veterans' satisfaction and service delivery.
-For example, the coordinator can help identify other VA benefits to help maximize the veteran's flexible budget to purchase certain items (touch lamps, chair lifts, etc.) that directly affect his or her ability to continue to live independently.
+For example, the coordinator can help identify other VA benefits to help maximize the veteran's flexible budget to purchase certain items (touch lamps, chair lifts, etc.) that directly affect his or her ability to continue to live independently (touch lamps, chair lifts, etc.).